 2011 Contesting privilege with right: the transformation of differentiated citizenship in Brazil.
 Citizenship Studies 15(3-4): 335-352.

 2009 Dangerous spaces of citizenship: gang talk, rights talk, and rule of law in Brazil.
 Planning Theory 8(1): 12-31.

 2009 Insurgent citizenship in an era of global urban peripheries.
 Cities and Society 21(2): 253-277.

 2007 Citizenship in disjunctive democracies.
 In Citizenship in Latin America, 75-94.
 Joseph S. Tulchin and Meg Ruthenburg, editors.
 Boulder: Lynne Reinner.

-2005. (and Teresa P. R. Caldeira).
+2005 Teresa Caldeira and James Holston.
 State and urban space in Brazil: from modernist planning to democratic interventions.
-In Global Anthropology: Technology, Governmentality, Ethics, 393-416.
+In Global Assemblages: Technology, Politics, and Ethics as Anthropological Problems, 393-416.
 Aihwa Ong and Stephen J. Collier, editors.
 London: Blackwell.

 2001 Urban citizenship and globalization.
 In Global City-Regions, 325-348.
 Allen J. Scott, editor.
 New York: Oxford University Press.

 1999 Teresa Caldeira and James Holston.
 Democracy and violence in Brazil.
 Comparative Studies in Society and History 41(4): 691-729.

 1999 Alternative modernities: statecraft and religious imagination in the Valley of the Dawn.
 American Ethnologist 26(3): 605-631